PanditDharmendra/PanditDharmendra/README.md

 - Proficient in machine learning and deep learning, with a focus on creating neural networks for AI-driven applications.
 - Passionate about developing AI models that can be applied to solve real-world issues.

-### ⚛️ Quantum Computing & Physics Learner
+ ###  🤖 Working with AIs and Agents
-- Self-learning the foundational concepts of physics and quantum computing.
+ - Implementing AI Agents in Business to atomate borings stoff.( n8n, cursor and more)
-- Helping others by providing resources and insights for quantum computing learning paths.
+ - Helping Business to increase Productivity and Atomation.

 ---